 The program’s broad reach allows students to study at 67 institutions, from private career schools to research universities, opening opportunities for students wherever and however they enter postsecondary education and training – from a traditional student going to college immediately after high school graduation, to a returning adult student who wants to get a credential to boost their earning potential in the labor market.

-Unfortunately, since 2007, the program has been increasingly underfunded in the state budget; last year more than 24,000 enrolled students (about 26% of eligible students) did not receive a grant because of underfunding.
+Unfortunately, since 2007, the program has been increasingly underfunded in the state budget; in 2016 more than 24,000 enrolled students (about 26% of eligible students) did not receive a grant because of underfunding.